NguyenVietMy/RAG7/PRD.md

 ## 1. Overview

-**MindForge** is a web application that enables users to **create their own AI Decision Support Systems (DSS)** — functional, chat-based tools that analyze and reason over user-provided documents.
+**Lola** is a web application that enables users to **create their own AI Decision Support Systems (DSS)** — functional, chat-based tools that analyze and reason over user-provided documents.

 Users upload files (PDFs, DOCX, TXT, Markdown, or YouTube URLs) to instantly generate a **custom RAG-powered agent**.
 Each agent (“Professional”) can process information, recall key details, and assist decision-making through a **chat interface** with contextual memory and citations.

-MindForge focuses on functionality, accuracy, and reasoning — not personality.
+Lola focuses on functionality, accuracy, and reasoning — not personality.
 Each “Professional” is a domain-specific expert built purely from user data.

 ---